 Cost and schedule overruns can completely derail a project.
 No one wants that!
-So its important to look at the major pain points that contribute to overruns which include:
+So it’s important to look at the major pain points that contribute to project overruns, including:

 - Limited access to information

 - Management reserve (contingency) is spent too quickly